Restore-A-Deck Deck Stain Stripper Review 4.5/5 (45)

 The Restore-A-Deck Deck Stain Stripper needs to be neutralized with a wood brightener.

-– The RAD stripper easily cut through the dirt.
+The RAD stripper easily cuts through the dirt.
 All mold was removed from the deck.

--Restore-A-Deck Stain Stripper covers up to 1000 sq. feet for the 2 pounds, $39.99 a bottle.
+Restore-A-Deck Stain Stripper covers up to 1000 sq. feet for 2 pounds, $39.99 a bottle.
 The RAD stain stripper is a bargain to use for the cost!
 Less than $8 per gallon when mixed with water.

-– Great at removing our semi-transparent stain.
-It was very important that we used a wood brightener to neutralize as the RAD stripper is extremely strong.
+Great at removing our semi-transparent stain.
+We needed a wood brightener to neutralize as the RAD stripper is extremely strong.

 Overall Score Restore-A-Deck Deck Stain Stripper: 9.4

-– Great at removing stains, easily applied, and costs pennies a square foot!
-Our highest score to date.
-There are other deck stain strippers that are just as effective but we really like the ability to inject the stripper as an option.
+It’s great at removing stains, easily applied, and costs pennies a square foot!
+This is our highest score to date.
+Other deck stain strippers are just as effective, but we like the option of injecting the stripper.

 Product Information: